By Michele Smith

 Although there are hundreds of fashion magazine publications, becoming a magazine model is not as easy as one would think.
 From fashion to runway to beauty, some of the top models in the business have had the privilege of working with the coveted fashion publication and very few models get to work at this level.
+If you are tired of looking for college essay papers for sale, then the magazine model profession is right for you.
 What really goes on behind the scenes when it comes to modeling and getting in the door with a major fashion publication?
 There are a couple of steps an aspiring model can take to help them get noticed and get modeling work.

 First and foremost, start out but putting together a LookBook.
 A LookBook is an essential model must-have and is a collection of photos highlighting a model’s work.
 While these can be quite costly to put together, the book will showcase a model’s moods, various positions and fashions; which will give a magazine editor an idea of the model’s unique style.
 This will also assist them in deciding whether they want to utilize the model for the particular publication.
 The LookBook also needs to include close-up shots, photos with and without makeup.

 An affordable way to start collecting photos (especially when you are just starting out), is to take on as many assignments on trade as possible.
 Many photographers who are starting out are the same boat as models, as they are also looking to build their portfolio.
 A magazine model can never have too many shots in their book, so this is the most affordable way to build/update a current collection.
 While this should go without saying, make sure the photos are from a professional photographer, not selfies from your iPhone.